pyRiemann/pyRiemann-qiskit/README.md

 # Troubleshooting

 There is a known issue when you install `pyRiemann-qiskit` in an environement where there is already `pyRiemann` installed.
 In such case, the `pyRiemann` version is not updated.
-To prevent any furthur issues, we recommand to execute before installing or updating `pyRiemann-qiskit`:
+Therefore before installing or updating `pyRiemann-qiskit`, we recommend to install `pyRiemann` as it follows:

 ```
 pip uninstall pyriemann